NorthernChicken/MineInstall/README.md

 # Custom Minecraft Version

-This script automatically installs the latest version of Minecraft (1.20.4).
+This script automatically installs the latest version of Minecraft.
 If you want to use a different version or use a modded server (paper, spigot, etc.) you have to change the "$server_link" variable to the URL of the server.jar download.

 # Uninstall
 Run this command to uninstall the Minecraft server and delete any associated files (in the server directory, ~/server):